ejconlon/rulecheck/README.md

 - The file is actually a test file (for programs that analyze Haskell code, for example)
 - The rewrite rule only applies to other version of GHC besides 9.0.2
-- The rule isn't actually a rule at all for example it's been commented out.
+- The rule isn't actually a rule at all (for example, it could been commented out).
-  This is possible because rule identification just uses a regex.
+  This is possible because rule identification uses a regular expression and could have false positives.

 These files can be skipped by adding an entry in `filesToSkip` in the `Config.hs`.
 Note that the `filesToSkip` entry matching is performed via an